 - I will market the books direct to retail outlets and libraries in FNQ (Townsville north)

 - I currently attend Holloways Market to sell the books and promote Local Authors’ Network.

 - Your book will also be listed on this website

-- LAN will pay the author 50% of RRP on sales to retail outlets; 60% on sales at Markets; 70% on sales to libraries and 80% on sales from the website.
+- LAN will pay the author 50% of RRP on sales to retail outlets and 60% on sales to libraries, market sales and web sales.
 Payment will be made once a month for sales in the previous month.

 If this is of interest to you I would love to hear from you.
 You can contact me on 0401 930 034 or email@example.com.

 Information from the National Library of Australia concerning legal deposit of books

 All the information on legal deposit can be found on our website: http://www.nla.gov.au/legal-deposit

 As a quick overview, it is a requirement under the Copyright Act 1968 to deposit published material with the NLA.
 There may also be similar laws in other states and territories to deposit with the state or territory library http://www.nla.gov.au/legal-deposit/australia-wide.
 We can also accept ebook versions of material (instead of physical) or ebook if that is the only format the publications are in.